-Figure 4 displays the impact of the marginal slope effects, based on the observed range of non-zero values for each partisan control regime, on predicted values of absolute ideological distance between president and executive appointee's CF scores.
+Figure 2 displays the impact of the marginal slope effects, based on the observed range of non-zero values for each partisan control regime, on predicted values of absolute ideological distance between president and executive appointee's CF scores.
 These estimates indicate that more insecure Senate partisan majorities are generally associated with lower appointee loyalty to presidents.
 Based on visual inspection, not only are the slopes different from one another (i.e., not parallel to one another), but they also indicate that the robust Senate opposition partisan minorities are more effective at constraining presidents from appointing more loyal political executives than compared to weak Senate majorities favoring the president's party.

-Figure 5 offers a precise numerical assessment regarding how insecure Senate partisan majorities reduce presidential loyalty associated with executive appointees based on distinctions between divided and unified partisan control regimes.
+Figure 3 offers a precise numerical assessment regarding how insecure Senate partisan majorities reduce presidential loyalty associated with executive appointees based on distinctions between divided and unified partisan control regimes.
 The first set of tests evaluate whether the estimated partisan majority slope effects are equal across partisan control regimes (denoted by purple solid circles).
-These tests estimate the appointee loyalty difference when the opposition party in the Senate attains majority status and the president's party has majoritarian control over this institution.
-15 The marginal slope differential effects are statistically significant between these partisan appointment regimes and statistically significant from zero at $p \le 0.01$ for the partisan seat balance (Model 1), uniform partisan swing (Model 2), and Euclidean seat distance measures (Model 3), while failing to attain statistical significance for the Manhattan seat distance measure (p = 0.201).
-The imprecision of the latter estimate is likely the result of the noisy empirical distribution between 0.428 (Model 2) and 0.665 (Model 4).
-In relative terms, these substantial effect sizes range from 15% (Model 3) to 23.39% (Model 4) of the observed range of the absolute ideological distance between presidents and executive appointees based on their respective CF scores.
-Taken together with the Figure 4 estimates, one can infer that robust Senate partisan opposition majorities are more effective at reducing executive appointee loyalty to presidents than weak Senate presidential party majorities are at enhancing presidential loyalty from the executive appointment process.
-This finding challenges the presumptive view denoted in Figure 2A that presidents receive only an intercept-level shift of greater appointee loyalty based on the distinction between unified and divided partisan control of the executive appointment process.
-This evidence is incompatible with the view that presidents obtain appointee loyalty benefits that are monotonically increasing in their own party's favorable partisan seat balance or distance within the Senate chamber (see Figure 2B).
+These tests estimate the appointee loyalty difference when the opposition party in the Senate attains majority status and the president's party has majoritarian control over this institution.13 The marginal slope differential effects are statistically significant between these partisan appointment regimes and statistically significant from zero at p \leq 0.01 for the partisan seat balance (Model 1), uniform partisan swing (Model 2), and Euclidean seat distance measures (Model 3).
+The substantive quantities of interest range for the partisan seat distance measures are 0.428 (Model 2) and 0.346 (Model 3), respectively.
+In relative terms, these constitute meaningful respective effect sizes of 46.78% and 19.56% of the observed interquartile range of the absolute ideological distance between presidents and executive appointees based on their respective CF scores.
+Taken together with the Figure 3 estimates, one can infer that robust Senate partisan opposition majorities are more effective at reducing executive appointee loyalty to presidents than weak Senate presidential party majorities are at enhancing presidential loyalty from the executive appointment process.
+This finding challenges the presumptive view that presidents receive only an intercept-level shift of greater appointee loyalty based on the distinction between unified and divided partisan control of the executive appointment process.
+This evidence is also incompatible with the alternative view that presidents obtain appointee loyalty benefits that are monotonically increasing in their own party's favorable partisan seat balance or distance within the Senate chamber.